The Play is Now Being Made into a Film!

 Local artists, including from the Box Factory, are doing renditions of Vincent’s work for the play.
 A one-of-a-kind auction is planned at the Box June 4 at 9:30 pm following the final performance.
 Included in the auction will be some of the locally recreated paintings featured in the play.

-Starry Night is an original Play about Vincent van Gogh written by Joe Moody.
+Starry Night is a Play about Vincent van Gogh written by Joe Moody.
 The play reveals the true story of Vincent never revealed in a dramatic production.
 The play will premier at the Box Factory for the Arts (a charming theater inside a gallery) in the beach town of Saint Joseph, MI.